Wildix/Alert-call/README.md

 * 30 - retry count in case of channel unavailable
 * 1 - confirm code
 * 3 - refuse code
-* snd - directory where to get sound files from
+* snd - directory where to get initial alert sound files from

 ![Alt text](images/Add new Alert Code Feature.jpeg?raw=true "Create new code")